YvesC1/Windows-server-homelab/README.md

 ## 📜 License

 This project documentation and configuration scripts are open-source and available under the MIT License.
 Hypervisor software (Proxmox VE) is licensed under GNU AGPLv3.
 Microsoft Windows Server and Windows 11 are subject to Microsoft software licensing terms.

+## Feed Back

+Please let me know about any issues that I need to address.